IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 IdentityForce is a web-based portal you can access via browser.
 There’s no compatibility listed for browsers, so any will do.

-There's a mobile app available in the Apple App Store, but the Android app is no longer available on the Google Play Store.
-The iOS app has a 3.0-star rating from close to 500 ratings.
+There's a mobile app available in the Apple App Store and the Google Play Store.
+The iOS app has a 2.9-star rating from close to 500 ratings, while the Android app has a 2.5-star rating from almost 400 ratings.
 The most common complaints in the reviews appear to be glitches within the app, like no alerts coming in.

 IdentityForce customer support